 \section{Introduction}

 {\em Cournot games} are among the most extensively studied models for oligopolistic competition among multiple firms.
 A Cournot oligopoly is a model where participants compete with each other by controlling the amount of a homogeneous good that they produce.
 A market price is determined as a function of the total output of the firms.
 The profit of a firm is then the product of the market price and their output quantity, less any costs incurred.
 The producers are assumed to act strategically and rationally to maximize their individual profits.
-This model was studied by Cournot in \citep{Cournot} in the context of a spring water duopoly.
-For surveys of such models, see, e.g. \cite{Shaprio89,Friedman77,Daughety88}.
+This model was initially studied by \cite{Cournot}; for surveys of such models, see, e.g., \cite{Shaprio89,Friedman77,Daughety88}.

 In this paper, we consider Cournot competition among firms who face {\em production uncertainty}.
 In the model we consider, firms first commit to an expected level of output; subsequently, actual production is realized, drawn from a distribution parameterized by the firm's {\em ex ante} chosen level.
 Any shortfall from the precommitted level incurs a penalty.
 Such a model captures production decisions by firms in environments where commitments must be made before all relevant factors influencing production are known.